jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

     }

 You might notice we are setting `left` and `top` again, and that's because we want our visual overlay to not move when it's over an object.
 To indicate how far you can move before you leave this zone we move around a little dot inside the indicator itself using `background-position`.
 That way there are no surprises when you get kicked of an element.
 We also don't want to focus on just _any_ elements, so we made a list of `tagNames` we can check against, which currently only checks against links.
 Lets quickly add some links and a grid to the page so we can see what this looks like.

-Also remove our earlier testing method again, as it can be confusing and it's no longer useful.
-So here are all our CSS changes:
+## The Channel Interface

+After removing our earlier testing methods and CSS again, we add the following CSS and HTML to create a grid we can use for testing out our new cursor:

     body {
         background: black;